GuilhermeeFagundes/guilhermeefagundes/README.md

 ## Hello, I'm Guilherme Fagundes 👋

-I'm currently studying **Systems Analysis and Development** at FATEC, with a focus on software development and backend systems.
+I'm currently studying **Systems Analysis and Development** at FATEC Guaratinguetá, with a focus on software development and backend systems.

 <hr>